fasrc/mdoc/content/guides/software-on-odyssey.md

 ### Some modules are aliases of others
 When modules are built in RC, the application name usually follows the name of the distribution package to ensure that the build process is as smooth as possible.
 Sometimes, the distribution name (e.g. jdk) is not how the package is commonly known (java).
 For the more common cases, alias packages are created that simply load another package using a different name.

+### Some Helmod modules are setup with 'wiggle room' in their dependencies.
+Many modules depend on other modules, but that dependency is not precisely tied to a specific version-release combination.
+For example, a module that depends on the Perl interpreter may function just fine with Perl versions 5.8 through 5.20.
+As a result, these modules have been coded to determine whether the application has already been loaded and, if it is, do nothing.

+The use of 'wiggle room' in dependency resolution prevents modules from being artificially incompatible.
+On occasion, however, unintended problems can arise when, for example, a much newer version of a dependency is loaded.
+If you see compatibility errors, check to see what is actually loaded in your environment with the `module list` command.
+Changing the order of module loading can alleviate most of these problems.

 ## Python should be used within an Anaconda environment
 Python is an extremely popular interpreted programming language that has an array of excellent packages for scientific computing.
 It is not uncommon to see module systems on academic clusters provide some of the major Python packages like scipy and numpy.
 However, in our experience, this leads to complex `PYTHONPATH`s that, especially without Helmod version resolution, can create incompatible environments.